helenmurugan/heritage-housing-issues/README.md

     * <b>Validation:</b>

-## Rationale to Map Business Requirements to the Data Visualizations and ML tasks
+## Rationale to Map Business Requirements to the Data Visualisations and ML tasks
-<b>Business Requirement 1: Data Visualization and Correlation Study</b>
+<b>Business Requirement 1: Data Visualisation and Correlation Study</b>

-* As a client, I
+* As a client, I want to perform an in-depth study of house records data in Ames, Iowa, in order to discover how the house attributes correlate to the sale price.
+* As a client, I want to perform a correlation study using both Pearson and Spearman methods, in order to gain deeper insights into the multicollinearity relationships between variables and sale prices.
+* As a client, I want to visualise the main variables plotted against sale price, in order to gain deeper insights on how house attributes correlate to sale price.
+* As a client, I want to visualise house record data in a variety of ways such as heatmaps, scatterplots, bar plots etc, in order to maximise my understanding of the complexities of the house sales market in teh area.
+* As a client, I want the results of this data study to feed directly into the development of a machine learning model, in order to predict house sale prices in Ames, Iowa.

-<b>Business Requirement 2: Regression and Data Analysis</b>
+<b>Business Requirement 2: Sale Price Prediction</b>

+* As a client, I want to create a machine learning model that can accurately predict property sale prices based on house attributes, in order to maximise the sale price of my four inherited houses.
-* As a client, I
+* As a client, I want to identify the most important house features to train an ML model on, in order to achieve the most accurate predictions.
-clearly indicate at least one machine learning task present in the project.
+* As a client, I want the ML model inputs to be house attributes and the output to be sale price, in order to easily predict sale prices for my four inherited houses.
+* As a client, I want a regressor model to be utilised to predict sale price with an R2 score of at least 0.75 on the train set as well as the test set, in order to measure the performance of the model.
+* As a client, I want the model to be optimimised based on testing a selection of algorithms and hyperparameters, in order to achieve the most accurate results for sale price prediction.

-<b>Business Requirement 3: Online App and Deployment</b>
+<b>Business Requirement 3: Online App Deployment</b>

-* As a client, I
+* As a client, I want an online dashboard which follows the principles of good UX design, in order to easily and intuitively navigate around the app.
+* As a client, I want to input only the most important features relating to house attributes into my adshboard, in order to quickly and accurately receive a sale price prediction from the ML model.
+* As a client, I want the data visualisations to be displayed in the app, in order to allow myself and other users to quickly gain insights into how house sale prices are affected by house attributes.

 ## ML Business Case
-* We want an ML model to predict..
+* We want an ML model to predict property sale prices in Ames, Iowa based on
 * Our ideal outcome is...
 * Our model success metrics are....
 * The output is defined..